mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 }
 ```

 ^ And this is what it takes.
+Technically this is using a version of our library that isn't released yet.
+We have a Swift 5.7 branch that makes use of some of the powerful new features, and we will be releasing it soon.

 ^ Now it's a lot, but I want you to focus only on these few lines here.
 This is the actual description of how our parser will process an incoming URL request